qicqock/qicqock.github.io/_projects/1_project.md

 <h3>Introduction</h3>

-POLBOT is an AI-based conversational voice bot service for <a href="https://minwon.police.go.kr/">Korean National Police Agency</a> that provides automated receptions  of public safety domains.
+POLBOT is an AI-based conversational voice bot that provides an automated reception service for call centers of <a href="https://minwon.police.go.kr/">Korean National Police Agency</a>.

-In POLBOT, Dialogue State Tracking(DST) plays a fundamental role in understanding user's requirements exposed during multi-turn conversations.
+For effective reception, Dialogue State Tracking (DST) is one of the key modules of POLBOT that is responsible for extracting users’ intentions and requirements from dialogues.

+As the recent trends of DST largely rely on Pre-trained Lanuage Models(PLMs), POLBOT also uses PLMs to track dialouge states.

-However, Due to difficulties of acquiring well-anotated datasets from the police department, few-shot methods of DST and pre-trained language model(PLM) are main research topics.
+However, Due to difficulties of acquiring well-anotated datasets from the police department, few-shot DST is a main issue in our research projects.

 <p class="font-weight-bold"> We proposed FCN-BLA and implemented real-time Traffic Analysis System.</p>